 Commodity price risk is the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The value of the Company's mineral resource properties is related to the price of, and outlook for, base and precious metals.
 Historically, such prices have fluctuated and are affected by numerous factors outside of the Company's control, including, but not limited to: industrial and retail demand, central bank lending, forward sales by producers and speculators, levels of worldwide production, short-term changes in supply and demand because of speculative hedging activities and other factors such as significant mine closures.
 The Company does not have any hedging or other commodity-based risks respecting its operations.
 The value of the Company's strategic investments is also related to the price of, and outlook for, base and precious metals and other minerals.

-25 DETERMINATION OF FAIR VALUES
+24 DETERMINATION OF FAIR VALUES